The Best Coconut Cupcakes: A Tropical Delight

 Instructions

-- Line a muffin pan with paper liners.
-Fill each liner to the top with batter.
-Bake for 25 to 35 minutes, until the tops are brown and a toothpick comes out clean.
-Allow to cool in the pan for 15 minutes.
-Remove to a baking rack and cool completely.
+- Bake Cupcakes: Line a muffin tin with paper liners.
+Fill each liner about 2/3 full with batter.
+Bake for 25-35 minutes, or until a toothpick inserted into the center comes out clean.

 Notes